camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 # It will ask you to provide the following values
 # Enter Zeebe cluster size (total number of Zeebe brokers in both Kubernetes clusters):
-## for a dual-region setup we recommend 8.
-Resulting in 4 brokers per region.
+## For a dual-region setup we recommend eight, resulting in four brokers per region.
 ```

 <details>